Deftioon/demerit-system/README.md

 2. Install the dependencies:
    ```
-   npm install
+   bun install
    ```

 3. Start the React application:
    ```
-   npm run dev
+   bun run dev
    ```

-The frontend will be available at `http://localhost:3000` by default.
+The frontend will be available at `http://localhost:5173` by default.

 ## Usage